Your Life - Recorded

 The Bible tells us that God knows everything, and that He is keeping a record of our lives.
 On the Judgment Day, we will be required to give an account of what He has recorded (Romans 14:11-12).
 “And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works” (Revelation 20:12).
 When we stand before God in judgment, it will be too late to change our eternal destiny.

 God sees both the good and the evil that we do.
 He knows our very thoughts and attitudes—good or bad.
 “Neither is there any creature that is not manifest in his sight: but all things are naked and opened unto the eyes of him with whom we have to do” (Hebrews 4:13).
 We will be judged by the record of our deeds.
 “For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil” (Ecclesiastes 12:14).

-In this life we can choose to follow Christ and His teachings or to follow the desires of our sinful flesh.
+In this life we can choose to follow Christ and his teachings or to follow the desires of our sinful flesh.
 In Galatians 5, the Bible lists the sins of the flesh.
-These are, “Adultery, fornication, uncleanness, lasciviousness, idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings, and such like” (Galatians 5:19-21).
+These are “adultery, fornication, uncleanness, lasciviousness, idolatry, witchcraft, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings, and such like” (Galatians 5:19-21).
 If we are guilty of these, this scripture tells us we cannot inherit the kingdom of God.
 By the grace of a loving heavenly Father, we receive forgiveness when we repent and believe in Christ.
-The blood of Christ then covers our sins and they will be erased from the record.
+The blood of Christ then covers our sins and erases them from the record.

 Is Your Name in the Book of Life?